yuhungjui/demo_Python_Multiprocess/README.md

-# Demo_Python_Multiprocess
+# Demo of Python Multiprocessing.

-Demo and tutorials of Python multiprocessing.
+This repo contains some demo materials and tutorials of Python multiprocessing, mainly for internal learning group.